 “Alkaline water is a source of water that has undergone a process known as electrolysis that raises the pH,” says Dr. Hung.
 Essentia water is one of the best-selling brands of the alkaline category, with a pH of 9.5 and a silky, refreshing flavor.

 Why opt for water with a higher pH?
 Aimed at hikers, bikers, runners, and athletes, Essentia is carefully processed for ionized hydration and is clinically shown to hydrate more efficiently than regular tap water.
+It is worth noting that the clinical study was funded by Essentia, however, so there is a conflict of interest.
 A small infusion of electrolytes—bicarbonate, potassium, magnesium, and calcium—is added to further hydrate the body.
-Each bottle undergoes proprietary microfiltration and reverse osmosis to purify and remove 99.9 percent of imperfections, particularly the bitter-tasting acidic ions you’ll recognize from tap water.
+According to the company, each bottle undergoes proprietary microfiltration and reverse osmosis to purify and remove 99.9 percent of imperfections, particularly the bitter-tasting acidic ions you’ll recognize from tap water.

 Best Filtered: Waiakea Hawaiian Volcanic Water

-This Hawaiian water brand has an unusual way of purifying it’s water: Rain falls on the Mauna Loa volcano, filters through the thousands of feet of porous volcanic rock, which naturally purifies the water and adds beneficial minerals, and is eventually collected from a forest spring and packaged by Waiakea.
+This Hawaiian water brand has an unusual way of purifying its water: Rain falls on the Mauna Loa volcano, filters through the thousands of feet of porous volcanic rock, and is eventually collected from a forest spring and packaged by Waiakea.
 The resulting bottle is bright, fresh, clean, and crisp; naturally high in oxygen content, mineral content, and pH levels.

 Waiakea was founded in 2012 by then-22-year-old student Ryan Emmans, who was disappointed in the wasteful state of the bottled water industry.
-With his brand, everything is sustainably sourced with bottles made of recycled materials, and the entire production process is certified carbon neutral.
+His brand focuses on sustainability with bottles made of recycled materials, and the entire production process is certified carbon neutral.
 Outside of the production process, Waiakea works extensively to give back to the planet through a variety of clean drinking water and reforestation initiatives.
 Case in point: For every liter purchased, Waiakea donates a week’s worth of clean water to an African community.

 Best High-End: Acqua Panna Spring Water

 Spring water is the basis for many different iterations of high-end bottled waters, from Evian to Fiji to Voss.
-A particular standout is Acqua Panna, an Italian brand that sources water from deep below the hills of Tuscany.
-It spends 14 years journeying through the underground aquifers beneath the hills, naturally filtering itself along the way, and is then poured into glass bottles as part of the brand’s effort to reduce plastic consumption.
+A particular standout is Acqua Panna, an Italian company that sources water from deep below the hills of Tuscany.
+According to the brand, the water spends 14 years journeying through the underground aquifers beneath the hills, naturally filtering itself along the way, and is then poured into glass bottles as part of the brand’s effort to reduce plastic consumption.

-Acqua Panna is soft and velvety on the palette, and is a particularly excellent alternative for spiffing meals and cocktail hours.
+Acqua Panna is soft and velvety on the palate and is a particularly excellent alternative for spiffing meals and cocktail hours.
 You'll often spy the label on tables at fine dining restaurants.